timeteam/timeteam.github.io/_posts/2015-09-01-The-Better-Angels-of-our-Nature.md

 --
 layout: post
-title: "Stephen Pinker - The Better Angels of our Nature.
-Why violence has declined."
+title: "Stephen Pinker - The Better Angels of our Nature"
 date: 2015-09-01
 ---